awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/iccv-2021-TSNs-eng.md

 * Outperform state-of-the-art multi-decoder methods with much less parameters.

 ### Take home message
-> It is possible to generate task-specific features with similar method used in style transform.
+> It is possible to generate task-specific features with similar method used in style transform.<br/>
 > By using this method, integrated decoder for multiple tasks can be used.

 <br/>